flare-foundation/docs/docs/tech/state-connector.md

 Otherwise, queries like "What is the weather like in Paris?" would have a hard time reaching consensus among the different attestation providers.
 Section [Adding New Attestation Types](#adding-new-attestation-types) below contains more details.

-??? example "Making a request (for App developers)"

-    Make your requests using the `requestAttestations` method (#2) of the [StateConnector contract](../dev/getting-started/contract-addresses.md):

-    ```solidity
-    function requestAttestations(
-        bytes calldata data
-    ) external;
-    ```

-    The `requestAttestations` method has a single parameter, `data`, which is a byte array with a content that depends on the desired **request type**.
-    You can learn how to build this array in the [state-connector-attestation-types repository](https://github.com/flare-foundation/state-connector-attestation-types).

 ### 2. Request forwarding

 The State Connector simply **forwards the request** to all connected attestation providers through an [EVM](glossary.md#evm) event.